A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring

 \subsection{Measurement models}

-When the environmental monitoring task is data collection, that is, to obtain sensor measurements or collect actual samples, the characteristics of measurements/samples represent a given environment.
-Robots obtain noisy measurements through imperfect sensors.
-While previous work mostly assumes a measurement noise to be a Gaussian white noise, \cite{wu2012robust} consider an unknown non-Gaussian noise and propose a control method which only requires the bounded power of noises.
-Samples that are physically collected by robots from an environment can be either \emph{in situ} or \emph{ex situ} samples.
-In situ samples can be analyzed online while a robot explores in a given environment.
+When the environmental monitoring task is data collection---to obtain sensor measurements or collect samples, the characteristics of measurements or samples represent the environment.
+While previous work mostly assume a measurement noise to be Gaussian, \citet{wu2012robust} consider an unknown non-Gaussian noise and propose a control method that only requires the bounded power of noises.
+Sampling methods can be either \emph{in situ} or \emph{ex situ}.
+In situ samples are analyzed online while a robot explores an environment.
 The robot can adapt its precomputed plan using online streaming information extracted from in situ samples.
-Ex situ samples, however, can only be studied offline in the lab but at least estimate their scores based on how valuable they are.
-Then, for ex situ samples, a robot should plan its trajectory to collect the most valuable samples while considering its limited load capacity~\citep{das2015data,flaspohler2018near}.
-Finally, heteroscedastic environments where noise properties vary in state and action spaces have also been investigated ~\citep{martin2017extending}.
+Ex situ samples, however, are studied offline in the lab.
+Ex situ sampling requires a robot to plan its trajectory to collect the most valuable samples while considering its limited load capacity~\citep{das2015data,flaspohler2018near}.
+Lastly, heteroscedastic environments where noise properties vary in state and action spaces have been investigated by~\citet{martin2017extending}.